Degree Requirements and Academic Regulations (SOH)

 The responsibilities of the Appeals Committee are to:

 - Receive any appeal forwarded by the Associate Dean of the Council’s decision to suspend or dismiss a student or a grade appeal; and

 - Conduct appeal hearings.

-A student wishing to appeal a suspension or dismissal must submit a request via email to the Associate Dean and the student’s Academic Advising Dean within 48 hours of receiving notice of such a decision.
+A student wishing to appeal a suspension or dismissal must submit a request via email to the Associate Dean and the student’s Academic Advising Dean by the deadline specified in the suspension/dismissal notification.
 Grade appeals are addressed under Academic Regulations: Grade Appeals in this Bulletin.